stanislawowski/TrollFactory/README.md

 The fake personalities generator.

 ## Usage
-`python3 trollfactory.py --sex female --amount 10 --lang polish`
+`python3 trollfactory.py --gender female --amount 10 --lang polish`

 ## Notes
    - The datasets in this repo are incomplete and only included to show correct syntax.